5 Noteworthy Historical Canadian Female Doctors and Leaders

 Women in medicine would not be where they are now without the perseverance and grit exemplified by some of Canada’s most notable female physicians and medical leaders.

 The social climate in Canada began to evolve in 1942 when women finally had a seat at the table in medicine.
-Many believed women did not need to seek out higher education in fear that their presence would diminish the quality of lectures – a mindset now realized to be completely inaccurate.
+Many believed women should not seek out higher education in fear that their presence would diminish the quality of lectures – a mindset now realized to be completely inaccurate.

 Women’s History Month is dedicated to reflecting on the overlooked achievements and contributions made by women across the country.
 In 2022, the Women’s History Month theme is “Women Providing Healing, Promoting Hope” – a tribute to the selfless work made by frontline workers throughout the pandemic.

 To honour this theme, we highlighted 5 Noteworthy Historical Canadian Female Doctors and Leaders who have impacted Canadian healthcare and eliminated gender stereotypes around women in medicine.
-This article only features a portion of the many well-deserving and remarkable women in the field.
-Continue reading to discover more about who they are, their accomplishments, and their legacies…
+This article only features a portion of the many well-deserving and remarkable noteworthy female doctors.
+Continue reading to discover these important women in Canadian history – who these pioneering Canadian women in medicine are, their accomplishments, and their legacies…

 Emily Howard Jennings Stowe, MD (1867 – 1903)

 Dr. Emily Howard Jennings Stowe was the first-ever Canadian female to graduate with a medical doctorate.
 After being denied entrance to the University of Toronto, Dr. Stowe left Canada to attend the New York Medical College for Women.
-Post-graduation in 1867, she opened a practice in Toronto, ON, and began her journey as a pioneer for women’s rights including suffrage, education, and medical education.
+After graduating in 1867, she opened a practice in Toronto, ON.
+This began her journey as a pioneer for women’s rights including suffrage, education, and medical education.

 Dr. Stowe continued to showcase her passion for women in medicine by creating the Women’s College Hospital in Toronto.
 She also founded the influential Toronto Women’s Literary Club, an institution committed to making change for women in all aspects of life.
 Dr. Emily Stowe’s legacy is forever celebrated as shown by her induction into the Canadian Medical Hall of Fame in 2018.